Portable Oxygen Concentrator Rental & Hire

 It is also important to ensure you have sufficient battery capacity for excursions ashore and any periods where mains power may not be immediately available.
 Unlike aircraft, cruise ships generally provide opportunities to recharge batteries in your cabin, but it is still sensible to carry spare batteries when leaving the ship.

 If your cruise begins overseas, remember that you will also need enough battery capacity for your flights to and from the embarkation port.
-SkyCare Repatriation can help you determine the most appropriate equipment and battery package for your complete journey.
+Our team can explain the available equipment and battery options to help you plan your rental, but you should ensure your selected concentrator meets your prescribed oxygen requirements.

 SkyCare Repatriation provides portable oxygen concentrator rental throughout the United Kingdom.
 Equipment is prepared, function tested and cleaned before dispatch to help ensure it arrives ready for use.